 AI extraction favors specific content formats over others.

 According to Wellows' schema best practices guide, AI-readable formats include bullet points, numbered steps, comparison tables, pros and cons lists, and FAQ sections with schema markup.
-These structures enable AI systems to extract discrete facts without parsing complex sentences.
+These structures enable AI systems to extract discrete facts without parsing complex sentences, particularly when optimizing for SearchGPT content format list vs narrative approaches.

 High-extraction content formats: